rscdev7/reccomendation_versus/README.md

 This project aim to compare three different approach for the recommendation task.

-All experiments have been performed on MovieLens Dataset 1M.
+All experiments have been made on MovieLens 1M Dataset.

 In particular, the employed algorithms are listed below:

-> 1) Collaborative Filtering with Learning Biases
+> 1) Collaborative Filtering with Learned Weights.
-> 2) SVD-base Recommendation
+> 2) SVD-based Recommendation.
-> 3) Laten-Factor Reccomendation
+> 3) Laten-Factors Reccomendation.